The Te Mania Angus story - deep pool of Angus cattle genes

 Performance recorded in New Zealand since 1950, the gene pool was accelerated into a new era, pioneering objective measurement in the industry, on its arrival into Australia.

-Te Mania Angus protocol is that all cattle are stringently – and independently – assessed for structure.
-With the results published alongside each bull in all sale catalogues.
+Te Mania Angus protocol is that all cattle are stringently – and independently – assessed for structure and temperament, with the results published alongside each bull in all sale catalogues.

-Te Mania Angus can deliver calving ease and be commercially profitable with the fast-growing, high-marbling bulls wanted by the feedlot industry, processors, and, most crucially, consumers.
+Te Mania Angus can deliver calving ease and commercial profitability, providing the fast-growing, high-marbling bulls wanted by the feedlot industry, processors, and, most crucially, consumers.

 The family business has developed a programme in improving the accuracy of the information provided to all clients that goes above and beyond that expected by the rest of the industry.

-Team Te Mania is at the heart of this commitment.
-We do this by keeping animals together in large contemporary groups to achieve more effective progeny in each group which can then be compared in one environment.
+Team Te Mania is at the heart of this commitment – keeping animals together in large contemporary groups to achieve more effective progeny in each group which can then be compared in one environment.

-Sires such as Tuwharetoa Regent D145, Te Mania Emperor E343, Te Mania Berkley B1 and Te Mania Africa A217, have sons in the annual sale line ups, and their steer half brothers in the Team Te Mania herds, spread across SA, Victoria and NSW.
+Bulls by Te Mania’s homebred sires dominate in annual sale line ups, as do their steer half brothers in the Team Te Mania herds, spread across SA, Victoria and NSW.

 These progeny test herds contribute valuable information on sires, which further increases the accuracy of the sale bulls, through the sire line.